pinyin/tween-here/README.md

 But they are hard to implement.

-We've already had many web animation solutions that are both precise and powerful, like [Popmotion](https://popmotion.io/) and [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and may other awesome ones, but sometimes, even these precise solutions seem to be too much work compared to the simple use case.
+We've already had many web animation solutions that are both precise and powerful, like [Popmotion](https://popmotion.io/) and [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and many other awesome ones, but sometimes, even these precise solutions seem to be too much work compared to the simple use case.

 > "Just make this element appear smoothly, please.
 It should be simple."  - your product manager

 That's what `TweenHere` is designed for: UI animations.
 It does not aim to be a library that enables any animation, but you should be able to implement most UI motions (like the ones from [Material Design](https://material.io/guidelines/motion/material-motion.html)) with this library.

-With `TweenHere`, instead of specifying a start position and a end position, an animation is defined as "how an element comes to its current state", so it should work with most JS frameworks: as long as you can get the reference to a DOM node, you can animate it.
+With `TweenHere`, instead of specifying a start state and a end state, an animation is regarded as "how an element comes to its current state", so it should work with most JS frameworks: as long as you can get the reference to a DOM node, you can animate it.

 ## APIs